The Health and Safety Responsibilities of an Employee (Guide)

 Frequently asked questions (FAQs)

-Prioritizing health and safety isn’t just a legal obligation or important to avoid losses linked to incidents or legal compliance.
-It’s an ethical responsibility that both organizations and employees should uphold.
+Prioritising health and safety isn’t just a legal obligation or important to avoid losses linked to incidents or legal compliance.
+It’s an ethical responsibility that both organisations and employees should uphold.
 Making health and safety practice a priority in the workplace fosters a positive culture while improving employee motivation and increasing productivity.
-In research conducted by the Queen’s School of Business and by the Gallup organization, disengaged employees had 37% higher absenteeism, 49% more accidents and 60% more errors and defects.
+In research conducted by the Queen’s School of Business and by the Gallup organisation, disengaged employees had 37% higher absenteeism, 49% more accidents and 60% more errors and defects.
 Studies by the Institute of Occupational Safety and Health (IOSH) also highlight that workers are more productive in workplaces that are committed to health and safety.
 Such figures like these underpin the need to prioritise health and safety.
-When employees feel protected, engaged and valued, they are likely to contribute to the overall success of an organization.
+When employees feel protected, engaged and valued, they are likely to contribute to the overall success of an organisation.
 Ensuring health and safety is a priority extends well beyond the legal implications; the true costs associated with inadequate resources and considerations should not be underestimated.

 There is no doubt effective health and safety practice creates a strong foundation for a thriving work environment that nurtures and motivates employees, which, in turn, drives operational excellence and productivity.
 Employers have the primary responsibility to uphold the legal and moral obligation.
 However, it’s just as important that employees understand the role they play.
-Regardless of an organization’s size, the most successful health and safety protocols have the commitment and engagement of the employees.
+Regardless of an organisation’s size, the most successful health and safety protocols have the commitment and engagement of the employees.
 With rights comes responsibility.
 Employees have the responsibility to ensure they adhere to health and safety guidelines, raise any concerns and report any issues promptly.
 Ultimately, the joint effort around health and safety is to ensure each team member returns home safely after the end of each shift.